 - How long does it take to get a final divorce?

-- Are there different consequences for different fault grounds?
+- Are there different consequences based upon different divorce grounds?

 - What happens if both spouses are guilty of fault?